ammarahm-ed/react-native-mmkv-storage/docs/usemmkvstorage.md

 setUser() //removes the value from storage.

-// or you can do this too:
+// or you can do this too anywhere in your app:
 MMKV.setString("user", "andrew");
 ```